MESC2004/TC2005B_Videogame/Software_Engineering/USER_STORIES.md

 - As a user, I want to be able to see the cards in my hand and the cards on the field.
 - As a user, I want to be able to understand the card's values and effects at a glance.
 - As a user, I want to be able to hover my mouse over a card and have the card magnify in size to have a visual representation of my choice in cards throughout the game.
+- As a user, I want to see a gameboard following the theme of the game to have a better immersive experience.
+- As a user, I want to be able to see the artwork of the back and front of the back when playing to enhance my experience as a player.

 ## Login and Saving